• Skip to primary navigation

 Make sure to watch your starter carefully.

 • When your gluten-free sourdough starter is very bubbly and creates a dome on top 2-3 hours after each feeding (like the above picture), you are ready to make bread.
-This is often called the sponge.
+This is often called the sponge and typically it takes 5-7 days for this to happen.

 • Use your starter for making the sourdough bread of choice.
 See above this recipe card in the post for some great options!